 Dr. Katie Novak is a Strategic Partner to RECA.
-She partners with Dr. Rodriguez on three large statewide contracts that support over 100 school teams in the areas of inclusive practice, MTSS, and tiered literacy.
+She partners with Dr. Rodriguez on three large statewide contracts that support over 100 school teams in the areas of inclusive practice, MTSS, and tiered literacy and provides keynotes on behalf of RECA.
 Katie Novak, Ed.D. is an internationally renowned education consultant, a practicing leader in education, and author of 4 books published by CAST Professional Publishing.
 Katie designs and presents workshops both nationally and internationally focusing on the implementation of Universal Design for Learning (UDL) and universally designed leadership.

 Rafael Rodriguez is the Chief Financial Officer for RECA.
 He manages the investment and business arm of the company and oversees strategic operations.
 Rafael brings his experience as an investor and business owner to the organization.
 In addition, he has a keen awareness of the company’s focus on equity and shares its vision for ensuring the success of all students.
 This mission was lived in his many years’ experience of being a professional and volunteer coach and running youth programming for Catholic Charities in Boston.